Semprini/reference-hub/README.md

 # reference-hub
 Reference data updater.
-When slow moving data changes, it's not worth doing standard integration so register with a central source which updates DBs directly.
+When slow moving data changes, it's not worth doing standard integration through an ESB or microservices so register with this central updater which calls DBs directly.

+Updates are triggered from message topics or API.